|Ned Batchelder : Blog | Code | Text | Site|

 For example, we try to concatenate a unicode "Hello " with a byte string "world".
 The result is a unicode "Hello world".
 On our behalf, Python 2 is decoding the byte string "world" using the ASCII codec.
 The encoding used for these implicit decodings is the value of sys.getdefaultencoding().

-The implicit encoding is ASCII because it's the only safe guess: ASCII is so widely accepted, and is a subset of so many encodings, that it's unlikely to be wrong.
+The implicit encoding is ASCII because it's the only safe guess: ASCII is so widely accepted, and is a subset of so many encodings, that it's unlikely to produce false positives.

 Of course, these implicit decodings are not immune to decoding errors.
 If you try to combine a byte string with a unicode string and the byte string can't be decoded as ASCII, then the operation will raise a UnicodeDecodeError.